 In the grounds stands an 1859 mine captains cottage, now owned and operated by the National Trust as self-contained, bed and breakfast accommodation.

-Guided tours are available between 12.30pm and 2.30pm every day.
-The museums can be visited either individually or free with the purchase of a Burra Heritage Passport.
+The museum can be visited either individually or free with the purchase of a Burra Heritage Passport.
 Guided tours for groups are available by arrangement.

 MembershipAustralian Museums and Galleries Association Regional Tourist/Tourism Association/Organisation Visitor Information Centre